 What Is A Conversion?

-• Awareness — this is when potential customers first become aware of your company
+- Awareness: When potential customers first become aware of your company

-• Interest — this is when they start developing an interest in your product
+- Interest: When they start developing an interest in your product

-• Intent — this is when customers decide to buy your product
+- Intent: When customers decide to buy your product

-• Purchase — this is the final step, where a customer buys something
+- Purchase: The final step, where a customer buys something

-For more detail on these steps, check out our post explaining all the steps in the conversion process
+For more details on these steps, see our post explaining all the steps in the conversion process.

 What Is A Conversion Rate?

-A conversion rate is the number of times a visitor to your website takes a desired action, such as purchasing an item or signing up for a newsletter.
+A conversion rate is the percentage of visitors to your website who take a desired action, such as purchasing an item or signing up for a newsletter.

-You can calculate your conversion rate by taking the number of conversions and dividing it by the total number of visitors.
-For example, if you had one hundred visitors to your website and twenty made a purchase, your conversion rate would be twenty percent.
+You can calculate your conversion rate by dividing the number of conversions by the total number of visitors.
+For example, if you had 100 visitors to your website and 20 made a purchase, your conversion rate would be 20%.

 However, it might not always be possible to calculate a conversion rate using this simple calculation.
 For example, if a visitor makes multiple purchases or signs up for various newsletters, it would skew the results.